Opening Time: 8:00 AM – 5:00 PM

 What Happens After You Submit Your Application?

-Once you submit your application, within one to two weeks you will receive a notification from USCIS informing you of your biometrics appointment.
+Once you submit your application and pay your green card renewal fee, within one to two weeks you will receive a notification from USCIS informing you of your biometrics appointment.
 Sometimes, USCIS will also inform you that you need to submit further documents.

 When Can I Renew My Green Card?

-Renew Green Card Guide - Green Card Renewal Process_ What You Need to Know - Jorge Munoz Law Firm
+_Renew Green Card Guide -Have Questions About Green Card Renewal Here's What You Need to Know - Jorge Munoz Law Firm

 You can renew your green card within six months of its expiration date.
 USCIS recommends submitting Form I-90 as soon as you enter that six-month window to avoid processing delays or problems with work authorization, travel, or identification.

-If your card is already expired, you can still file for renewal, but you may need to provide extra documentation if you’re asked to prove your status while the renewal is pending.
+If your card is already expired, you can still file for renewal and pay your green card renewal fee, but you may need to provide extra documentation if you’re asked to prove your status while the renewal is pending.

-If your green card was lost, stolen, damaged, or never received, you can file for a replacement at any time — you don’t need to wait for the expiration window.
+If your green card was lost, stolen, damaged, or never received, you don’t wait until it expires.
+You can immediately file for a replacement at any time.

 How Long Does It Take to Renew a Green Card?

-What Can Affect the Processing Time to Renew Your Green Card?
+What Factors Affect the Processing Time to Renew Your Green Card?

 • USCIS workload: Processing times can vary depending on the number of applications received at your local USCIS office.